West Africa Network for Peacebuilding: Leadership

-took over from Bombande as the Executive Director while Levinia Addae-Mensah is the Deputy Executive Director/Program Director.
+took over from Bombande as the executive director while Levinia Addae-Mensah is the deputy executive director and program director.

-Programs and Organizations
+Programs and organizations

 WANEP has a niche in training CSOs, government and other practitioners in peacebuilding and conflict prevention.
 This niche has worked well in supporting peace and averting conflict in many situations.
 WANEP implements programs to equip the youth, business owners, women, traditional leaders and state agencies with requisite skills in conflict prevention and supports them to find local solutions or interventions to their unique conflict situations.
 WANEP emphasizes ownership and bottom-up approach to peacebuilding practice which enables the National Networks to carry out interventions that reflect the peculiarities of human security issues in their various countries.
 The national networks represent the WANEP brand and work in member states while the Regional Secretariat engages at the strategic level with ECOWAS, AU, UN and other intergovernmental, governmental and non-governmental organizations.

-Strategic Focus

-WANEP's key area of focus includes but not limited to the following;